qthompsongit/assignment_pfm/README.md

 Be sure to kill -9 [pid] once you are done running the web service.

 The "send_score_request.py" is a python file used to test current and old (get_time, get_churn_probability) functionality of the webservice.
 This is not required for testing purposes, but it can be another vector to ensure everything runs as expected.

+# assignment3

+This project allows a user to run a streamlit application with the ability to communicate with a web service that labels the tonality of headlines provided to it.

+To run this file correctly, please use the following commmand:

+streamlit run score_headlines_streamlit.py --server.port 9081

+Make sure that the score_headlines_api service is running first by using one of the following commands:

+You can/should run this file with either of the following
+commands:

+fastapi dev score_headlines_api.py

+or

+uvicorn score_headlines_api:app --host 127.0.0.1 --port 8081